 Posted by Willy Franzen on November 17, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 I love Ivy League sports.
 I really do.
 Although I think the league gets less respect than it deserves, I know that they’ll never be the Big Ten—even if a powerhouse like Cornell (hey, I’m biased) continues to excel at the national level in sports like Hockey, Lacrosse, Wrestling, and even Basketball.
 I didn’t realize how big Big Ten sports were until I walked around Chicago on a Saturday afternoon in the fall.
 The Ohio State bar is packed with Ohio State fans, and the Michigan bar is packed with Michigan fans.
 Everyone is dressed in their school’s colors—and these are people hundreds of miles away from their schools and many years away from graduation.
 I guess that’s why there’s the Chicago based Big Ten Network, a television station devoted to everything Big Ten.
 While I’m watching grainy online streaming video of Cornell Hockey with my laptop hooked up to my tv, Big Ten fans can watch their favorite team—often in HD.

 The Big Ten Network was launched just over 2 years ago as “a joint venture between subsidiaries of the Big Ten Conference and Fox Cable Networks,” and it’s allowed the Big Ten to gain significant control and leverage in terms of media distribution.
 Not only do they now have more control over their advertising revenue (they prohibit alcohol and gambling ads), but they also get to bring more attention to Women’s sports and sports other than basketball and football.
 As they put it: